Frequently Asked Questions (FAQs)

 - you need advice on cash handling, account reconciliations or procedural issues,

 - you suspect a theft or other types of fraud, waste or abuse, (refer to question 4)

 - you want an objective review of your operation and internal controls,

 - you are developing new systems and/or procedures and need advice on the proper controls required to manage your area, or

 - you want to know if the resources in your department are properly protected.
 [Back to top]

 3. What is the difference between an audit and a consultation?

 Audits are initiated by Internal Audits with input from the University President and senior management of the University.
-Audit results are reported to the auditee, the Management Audit Committee, the University President and the Audit Committee of the Board of Trustees.
+Audit results are reported to the auditee, the Management Audit and Compliance Committee, the University President and the Audit Committee of the Board of Trustees.
 Consultations can be requested by any University administrator.
 The results are reported only to the administrator requesting the consultation.
 View our Types of Audits and Services section for more information.
 [Back to top]

 4. If I become aware of fraud, do I need to contact Internal Audits?